 Connected persons include (i) spouses, (ii) minor children and (iii) companies in which company directors / other key management personnel hold, directly or indirectly, at least 20% of the voting power at a general meeting, or act as executive director or exercise control over the entities, in any manner.

-As at 31 December 2022 the Company is ultimately controlled by Mr. Bo Sievert Larsson who held 54,86% of the Company's share capital.
+As at 31 December 2023 and 31 December 2022 the Company is ultimately controlled by Mr. Bo Sievert Larsson who held 73,33% and 54,86% of the Company's share capital respectively.